GIScience/gis-training-resource-center/content/Module_5/en_qgis_spatial_tools.md

 name: flood damage assessement
 width: 450 px
 ---
 A building footprint layer combined with a flood extent layer.
-By joining them, we can assess which houses are at risk to be damaged by flooding (Source: REACH).
+By joining them, we can assess which houses are at risk to be damaged by flooding (Source: IFRC).
 ```